Carmelo Anthony: Rookie season

 Anthony played a major part in the turnaround of the Denver Nuggets from league laughingstock to playoff contender.
 In the season before Anthony was drafted by the team, the Nuggets finished with a 17–65 record, which tied them for worst in the NBA with the Cleveland Cavaliers.
-They finished the 2003–04 campaign with a 43–39 overall record, qualifying them as the eighth seed for the playoffs.
+They finished the 2003–04 season with a 43–39 overall record, qualifying them as the eighth seed for the playoffs.
 Anthony became the first NBA rookie to lead a playoff team in scoring since David Robinson of the San Antonio Spurs during the 1989–90 season.
-In the 2004 NBA Playoffs, the Nuggets faced the top-seeded Minnesota Timberwolves in the First Round.
+In the 2004 NBA playoffs, the Nuggets faced the top-seeded Minnesota Timberwolves in the first round.
 In Anthony's first career playoff game, he had 19 points, six rebounds, and three assists, in a 106–92 loss at Minnesota.
 The Timberwolves eliminated the Nuggets in five games.

 2004–05 season

 In Anthony's second season, he averaged 20.8 points per game, ranking him 19th in the NBA.
 Anthony placed 16th in the NBA for points per 48 minutes.
 On December 4, 2004, versus the Miami Heat, Anthony became the third-youngest player in NBA history to reach 2,000 career points.
 Only James and Bryant were younger when they reached that plateau.
 Anthony played again in the Got Milk?
 Rookie Challenge, this time suiting up for the sophomore squad.
 In front of his home fans of Denver (who were hosting the 2005 All-Star Game), Anthony scored a game-high 31 points to go along with five boards, two assists and two steals, en route to becoming the MVP of the game.

 With Anthony's help, the Nuggets improved their season record by six games from the previous season, ending with a mark of 49–33.
 The Nuggets finished seventh place in the Western Conference (one spot higher than they finished the previous season).
-Denver faced the second-seeded San Antonio Spurs in the First Round, winning the first game in San Antonio, 93–87.
+Denver faced the second-seeded San Antonio Spurs in the first round, winning the first game in San Antonio, 93–87.
 However, the eventual NBA champion Spurs won the next four games, eliminating the Nuggets from the playoffs.